The IMPC has identified genes associated with pain sensitivity

 - Mouse knockouts for 110 genes were assessed with one or more pain sensitivity assays

 - These genes were assayed to determine their potential to play a role in pain susceptibility

 - View additional IMPC phenotyping data by clicking on a gene name

 Pain data is not currently visible on our gene pages.
 However, it will be added in our next data release!
-Pain significant phenotypes are displayed on our gene pages starting from DR16.0.
-All data is available in our IMPC Pain 2021 paper.
+Follow us on Twitter to hear when the next release is out.
+All data is available in the our IMPC Pain 2021 paper.

 |Genes Significantly Associated with Pain Sensitivity|